2022 Brownlow Medal: Voting procedure

 The three field umpires (those umpires who control the flow of the game, as opposed to goal or boundary umpires) confer after each match and award three votes, two votes, and one vote to the players they regard as the best, second-best and third-best in the match, respectively.
 The votes are kept secret until the awards night, and they are read and tallied on the evening.

-Allegations of illegal betting
+Illegal betting

-Several raids and arrests, including of second-year field umpire Michael Pell, were made in November 2022 after suspicious betting patterns into spot bets on the votes from many games Pell had umpired were investigated by sports corruption police.
-By the following year, Pell was no longer employed by the AFL; and in August 2025, charges were laid against Pell and three other involved men, alleging that Pell had leaked votes he was involved with, upon which the charged men then placed spot bets.
+Several raids and arrests, including that of second-year field umpire Michael Pell, were made in November 2022 after suspicious betting patterns in spot bets on the votes from many games Pell had umpired were investigated by sports corruption police.
+By the following year, Pell was no longer employed by the AFL; and in 2025, charges were laid against Pell and three other involved men, alleging that Pell had leaked votes he was involved with in both 2021 and 2022, upon which the charged men then placed spot bets.
+The first accomplice, William Forde, pleaded guilty and was sentenced to an 18-month community corrections order with 250 hours of unpaid community work; the cases of Pell and the other two accomplices remain open as of May 2026.